More than $4.4 million in funding to go to 30 organizations worldwide

 Canada.
 The grant will also support Evergreen's Watershed Champions &

-build leadership among First Nations' youth, protect source water and
+program that will build leadership among First Nations' youth, protect

-promote community awareness about watersheds.
-CIER helps build capacity
+source water and promote community awareness about watersheds.
+CIER

-within First Nation communities so that they can address environmental
+helps build capacity within First Nation communities so that they can

 Tides Canada Initiatives Society: A $300,000 grant will help establish the Canadian Freshwater Alliance